Octanoz/AdventOfCode2024-FSharp/InputFiles/Day12/instructions.md

 ### Perimeter

 Each garden plot is a square and so has four sides.
-The `perimeter` of a region is the number of sides of garden plots in the region that *do not touch another garden plot in the same region*.
+The `perimeter` of a region is the number of sides of garden plots in a region that *do not touch any of the other garden plots in the same region*.
 The type `A` and `C` plants are each in a region with `perimeter 10`.
 The type `B` and `E` plants are each in a region with `perimeter 8`.
 The lone `D` plot forms its own region with `perimeter 4`.

 Visually indicating the sides of plots in each region that contribute to the perimeter using `-` and `|`, the above map's regions' perimeters are measured as follows: